apollographql/odyssey-lift-off-part1/final/client/README.md

 # Catstronauts - client

-The starting point of the `client` code for Odyssey Lift-off I course.
+The final state of the `client` code after finishing the Odyssey Lift-off I course.